Get involved with the Alt Protein Project

 As leaders in the Alt Protein Project community, you will receive direct mentorship and training from the expert scientists and field catalysts at GFI.
 Each group is paired with a mentor from their region to provide strategic insight and to foster connections with local stakeholders.

 We connect alternative protein scientists, entrepreneurs, and other innovators across the world.
 We tap into our network to showcase and amplify the impact of our student groups.
 In addition to maintaining a collection of resources for students, we work closely with members of the Alt Protein Project to provide strategic mentorship, guidance, and ad hoc support.
-Alt Protein Project members have access to a Slack workspace where our staff answer questions and stimulate innovative discussions.
+Alt Protein Project members have access to an online community where our staff answer questions and stimulate innovative discussions.
 And, of course, student leaders in the workspace support one another and celebrate shared successes!

-Once a month, we host a student leader call that serves as a forum for connecting our global community.
+GFI hosts recurring calls and workshops that serve as a forum for connecting and strengthening our global community.
 These calls include roundtables, training from alternative protein experts, collaborative problem-solving sessions, and networking activities.
 Each active student group is also eligible for grants to support group projects and activities, in addition to the funds student groups can raise independently.
 Additionally, we will work with student leaders to help amplify news about student group events, campaigns, and other public-facing projects across our network.